Morozzzko/Morozzzko.github.io/_drafts/service-objects-part-1.md

 **Create a new model.** It works best if the model matches the real-world domain.
 It's reasonable to have a `JobApplication` which can be accepted or rejected.

 **Use different models in different contexts.** It's easier to make decisions when we contextualize things.
-This way, simiar entities have different behavior, depending on the context.
+This way, similar entities have different behavior, depending on the context.

 **Extract the logic** into a function / procedure.
 It feels quite natural to have an option to call `hire_candidate`.